rage/java-programming-fall-19/data/part-4/3-files-and-reading-data.md

 </programming-exercise>

 <!-- Käyttäjän syöttämä syöte luetaan merkkijonomuotoisena.
 Mikäli syöte halutaan käsitellä esimerkiksi kokonaislukuina, tulee käyttäjän syöte muuntaa toiseen muotoon.
 Alla olevassa esimerkissä ohjelma lukee käyttäjältä syötettä kunnes käyttäjä syöttää merkkijonon "loppu".
 Mikäli käyttäjän syöte ei ole "loppu", käsitellään syöte lukuna -- tässä tapauksessa luku vain tulostetaan. -->

-The user input is read as strings.
-If we want to handle the user input as integers we need to do a conversion.
-Below is an example program that reads input from the user until the user inputs "end".
-As long as the user input is not "end" the inputs are handled as integers -- and in this case are only printed.
+The user input is read in string form.
+A conversion would have to be performed were we to want to handle the input as integers, for instance.
+An example program has been provided below that reads input from the user until the user inputs "end".
+As long as the user input is not "end" the inputs are handled as integers -- the number is only printed here.

 <!-- ```java
 Scanner lukija = new Scanner(System.in);